 Aleksandar Mileusnic has admitted the real reason he auditioned for Britain's Got Talent.

-23-year-old council worker and singer Aleksandar from Stevenage took to the stage in Saturday night's show.
+23-year-old council worker and singer Aleksandar from Stevenage took to the stage in the auditions earlier this month.

 The nervous performer introduced himself to the judges, saying he'd been singing since 17.